 The first track on our new album, Beloved, is called “Amul,” and it’s the 26th stanza of Jap Ji, a sacred poem of Guru Nanak that is the seed of Sikh Dharma, as well as a gift to people of all walks of life.
 I invite you to learn more about Jap Ji through this online learning tool.

 Each pauree, or stanza, has a special gift.
-According to Yogi Bhajan, this pauree transforms nothing to everything.
+This pauree is recited to transform nothing to everything.
 In your business, it banishes losses, misfortunes, and miseries.
 (1) If you would like to meditate on this Pauree alone, this practice requests you recite it eleven times a day.

 “Amul” means priceless.
 This word gets repeated many times within the stanza, and it also became our chorus for this recording.
 For me, when I chant this word, it has the effect of rooting me down, to what really matters, the Prana, or energy of life itself.